 4. Kamina (Gurren Lagann)

 Kamina is a legendary character in my eyes, but maybe not to everyone else.
 Gurren Lagann fans know what I’m talking about.

 If motivation was a person, it would be Kamina.
 Leads by example, can be a fool, but he has heart and never waivers on his beliefs.

 Future Simone only exists because of Kamina, and he’s part of the reason the Gurren Lagann squad breaks free and reaches the surface.

 5. Akane Tsunemori (Psycho Pass)

 Akane Tsunemori from Psycho Pass is one of the industry’s greatest female characters.
-And anime characters in general.
+And